Sobering center: Models of sobering centers

-Sobering centers have emerged largely as a grassroots movement across the United States and internationally.
+Sobering centers have emerged largely as a grassroots movement across the United States as well as internationally.
 Most were designed specifically with regional needs in mind, and thus there are diverse models in operation.

 A number of sobering centers collaborate primarily with the criminal justice system, accepting intoxicated adults from sheriffs and police officers.
 Staffing may consist of non-medical staff only, such as peer counselors, or provide basic medical oversight by emergency medical or psychiatric technicians.
 Care is largely observational to ensure there are no negative outcomes related to intoxication (aspiration, unintentional over-dose, self-harm, falls).

 Sobering centers have been implemented to reduce utilization of alternate services (including the emergency department and criminal justice system), provide a safe space for individuals to decrease alcohol related harms, and to offer a dedicated site specific to those acutely intoxicated on alcohol.

 All programs received clients from self-referral/walk-ins, street patrol or homeless outreach vans, local agencies, and the police, while other programs additionally received clients from emergency departments, clinics, and ambulance paramedics.
 Many existing sobering facilities do not restrict the target client to those only intoxicated by alcohol, and are providing care for individuals with co-occurring drug intoxication.

 Though the majority of sobering facilities are voluntary, some are legally permitted to hold involuntarily for acute intoxication.

 Unlike drug treatment facilities, sobering centers are not intended to provide long-term substance use treatment.
 Rather sobering centers operate as an alternative to the jail or emergency department in the intoxication phase, with a stay less than a few hours as compared to the more traditional 14-90 day drug treatment programs.
 However, sobering centers can work as a hub to connect individuals with substance use disorders to appropriate treatment options.